 Not all breast cancer cases result in enlarged axillary lymph nodes.
 However, the presence of enlarged axillary lymph nodes strongly indicates that breast cancer may be at a more advanced stage.
 Doctors consider three central determinants when evaluating the stage of a breast cancer tumor: the detection of cancer in the lymph nodes, the size of the breast cancer tumor, and whether it has spread to other areas of the body.

 There are five categories to describe the involvement of breast cancer in the axillary lymph nodes:

 - NX: lymph nodes cannot be clinically evaluated.

 - N0: no identifiable cancer in the axillary lymph nodes.

 - N1: cancer is present in the axillary lymph nodes.
 However, it is not attached to the chest wall or between different axillary lymph nodes.

 - N2: cancer is identified in the axillary lymph nodes.
 The cancer has linked between different axillary lymph nodes and/or the chest wall.

 - N3: in addition to N2, cancer has spread above and below the collarbone.

-To clarify the axillary lymph node status a sentinel node biopsy may be performed.
-This is a surgical technique that injects a radioactive blue dye into the site of the breast cancer tumor.
-The dye helps surgeons identify the closest lymph nodes to the breast cancer site.
+To determine the axillary lymph node status, a sentinel node biopsy may be performed.
+This surgical technique involves injecting a radioactive blue dye into the site of the breast cancer tumor, helping surgeons identify the closest lymph nodes to the cancer site.

 - The axillary lymph nodes nearest to the breast cancer site are removed and biopsied for cancer.